-CT(x) is a Context Tag.
+CT(X) is a context tag assigned by X.

 This document also makes use of internal conceptual variables to describe protocol behavior and external variables that an implementation must allow system administrators to change.
 The specific variable names, how their values change, and how their settings influence protocol behavior are provided to demonstrate protocol behavior.
 An implementation is not required to have them in the exact form described here, so long as its external behavior is consistent with that described in this document.
-See Section $\underline{6}$ for a description of the conceptual data structures.
+See Section 6 for a description of the conceptual data structures.

-Assumptions
+3. Assumptions